fkorning/docker/README.md

 For docker to work everywhere, one must pass the docker-machine environment to every shell.

-At minimum, share the .docker folder between the gitbash home and the cygwin home
+At minimum, share the .docker folder between the gitbash home and the cygwin home.

 * Symlink (or hardlink or junction the following)